-Rasmussen's syndrome is a chronic inflammation of the brain with recurrent seizures; it is a rare neurological autoimmune disorder, in which inflammation can spread to the whole affected side of the brain.
+Rasmussen's syndrome is a chronic inflammation of the brain with recurrent seizures, it is a rare neurological autoimmune disorder, in which inflammation can spread to the whole affected side of the brain.
 There can be some atrophy of brain and extremities PRS presents with unilateral facial atrophy, seizures and sometimes vasculitis causing aneurysms.

 Symptoms of RE: The disease starts slowly with weakness of the arm or leg giving the appearance of a stroke.
 The weakness will get worse with time and at the same time seizures start.
 These children may develop difficulty with talking.
 Usually it appears they have a stroke, as the baby stops using one hand, older children can have memory problems.
-Atrophy of the face is common in PRS (Parry-Romberg syndrome).
+Atrophy of the face in PRS is seen.

-Diagnosis of RE: Magnetic resonance imaging (MRI) shows unilateral cerebral atrophy (shrinkage of brain) and areas of white dots (increased signal intensity in grey and white matter of the brain.
-Multiple white matter lesions are seen on the MRI scan which can disappear with treatment.
-EEG will show seizure activity and slowing of EEG activity on the affected side.
+Diagnosis of RE: Magnetic resonance imaging (MRI) shows unilateral cerebral atrophy and foci of increased signal intensity in cortical grey and subcortical white matter.
+Multiple white matter lesions seen on the MRI scan can disappear with treatment.
+EEG will show seizure activity and slowing on the affected side.
 Antibodies against glutamate receptor are seen in Rasmussen disease.
-Patients with PRS may have calcifications in the brain which disappear with magnetic stimulation.
+Individuals with PRS may have calcifications in the brain.
 Treatment of RE: Recently it has been shown that if IVIg is given early, it stops the progression of the disease, seizures are controlled, and a complete reversal of the disease process is seen.
 It takes a month to see a complete improvement.
 Other therapies have included antiepileptics, steroids, antiviral agents, alpha-interferon, and immunoglobulin.
 In the past surgical removal of the involved brain was the only long-term treatment.